-1. Using the computer for non-class related business (i.e., facebook)

-- 4. Talking when others are talking - 5.
+- 1. Using the computer for non-class related business (i.e., facebook) - 2.
+Answering cell phones or texting in class - 3.
+Consistently being late to class or not notifying the instructor when not attending class. - 4.
+Talking when others are talking - 5.
 Showing disregard for the thoughts and feelings of others - 6.
 Other behaviors deemed unprofessional by the instructor